artkonekt/concord/docs/creating-modules.md

     ];
     ```

-Now if you run the `php artisan concord:list` command it shows the newly added module:
+Now if you run the `php artisan concord:modules` command it shows the newly added module:

 ```
 +----+-----------------+---------+------------------+